From Rookie to Pro: Social Engineering LLMs for Automated Vulnerability Exploitation in Enterprise Software: Motivation and Related Work

 \subsection{Case Study: Odoo in Resource-Constrained Environments}

 To evaluate this threat empirically, we focus on Odoo, an open-source Enterprise Resource Planning (ERP) system that exemplifies both the democratization of software engineering and its security consequences.
 Figure~\ref{fig:odoo_company} shows Odoo's widespread adoption across Africa, where it addresses a fundamental challenge: the severe shortage of software developers relative to business digitalization needs.
 With developer density in many African countries being very low, businesses cannot rely on custom software development.
 Odoo provides a solution by offering pre-built modules for accounting, inventory, HR, and other business functions that can be deployed and configured without writing code.
 A single Odoo instance can replace dozens of custom applications that would otherwise require dedicated development teams.
+Moreover, Odoo has also gained significant adoption in Europe, as illustrated in Figure~\ref{fig:ue_odoo_company}, where numerous instances are deployed.
 These Odoo deployments share three critical characteristics that make them ideal targets for LLM-assisted attacks: (1) due to \textbf{ technical homogeneity}, unlike custom software with unique vulnerabilities, framework-based systems present standardized attack surfaces that, once understood, can be exploited at scale.
 (2) Many Odoo deployments run versions years out of date, accumulating known vulnerabilities, and thus creating \textbf{maintenance gaps}, such that those frameworks meant to operate without developers become security liabilities without developers to maintain them.
 (3) Finally, there are \textbf{unique threat models}: poor internet connectivity in landlocked regions creates a false sense of security by deterring remote attackers.
 However, this makes local threats more significant.
 The most likely attacker is not a sophisticated foreign adversary but a local ``rookie''---an employee, competitor, or acquaintance with network proximity but no hacking skills.
 Previously, such individuals posed minimal risk due to the technical complexity of exploitation.
 LLMs change this equation entirely.